Particular/docs.particular.net/servicecontrol/errorlog-auditlog-behavior.md

 The forwarding queues retain a copy of the original messages ingested by ServiceControl.
 The queues are not directly managed by ServiceControl and are meant as points of external integration.

-Note: If external integration is not required, it is highly recommend turning forwarding queues off.
+Note: If external integration is not required, it is highly recommend to turn forwarding queues off.
+Otherwise, messages will accumulate unprocessed in the forwarding queue until eventually all available disk space is consumed.

 ### Test Error and Audit Forwarding Queues on startup